finance calculator

 When to use it

-• Screening rental properties across markets to hit a target yield.
+• Screening rental properties quickly across different markets or brokers to see which ones meet or exceed your target return range.

-• Comparing listings or pro formas with different prices and expense loads.
+• Comparing two listings with different prices and expense loads to see which produces a stronger operating yield.

-• Checking how renovations or rent increases could shift the cap rate.
+• Testing how renovations, rent increases, or improved expense control could shift the cap rate post-stabilization.

 Tips & cautions

-• Use stabilized NOI that includes vacancy, maintenance, management, and realistic expenses.
+• Use a stabilized NOI that includes vacancy, property taxes, insurance, management, maintenance, and realistic repairs/turnover; optimistic pro formas can make cap rates look better than real performance.

-• Does not include debt service, CapEx reserves, or income taxes—this is a pure operating return.
+• Does not include debt service, capital expenditure reserves, or income taxes—cap rate is a pure operating return and should not be the only metric used to evaluate a deal.

-• Very sensitive to NOI estimates; small changes can move cap rate meaningfully.
+• Highly sensitive to NOI estimates; small changes in rent assumptions or expenses can move the cap rate materially, especially at lower yields.

-• Does not capture appreciation, timing of cash flows, or financing terms.
+• Does not capture appreciation potential, timing of cash flows, lease-up risk, or nuanced financing structures such as interest-only periods or variable rates.

 Worked examples